47 Days

-47 Days is a 2020 Indian Telugu-language mystery-drama film written and directed by Pradeep Maddali.
+47 Days is a 2020 Indian Telugu-language mystery drama film written and directed by Pradeep Maddali.
 Produced by Title Card Entertainment, the film stars Satyadev and Pooja Jhaveri with music composed by Raghu Kunche.

 The film began its production in 2018 which was delayed due to COVID-19 pandemic.
 47 Days was digitally released on 30 June 2020 via ZEE5, and opened to mixed reviews.

 Plot

 Satyadev is an ACP whose wife Paddu dies.
-While inspecting a similar case to the death of his wife, Satyadev becomes a part of a larger issue.
+While inspecting a case similar to the death of his wife, Satyadev becomes a part of a larger issue.

+Amidst his grief, Satya stumbles upon the suicide of Srinivas, a pharmaceutical tycoon, which bears a link to his wife's death through a distinctive club stamp found on both their bodies.
+To uncover the truth, Satya begins an investigation that leads him to a woman named Juliet, who seems entangled in the mystery.

+The film explores his race against time to solve the case and uncover the hidden circumstances around his wife's death.